 Hebrews 11:1 – “Now faith is confidence in what we hope for and assurance about what we do not see.”

 Enter the Gospel!
-When I, as a follower of Jesus, convey to my Muslim friends that I am certain that I will enter paradise the day that I die, they are intrigued.
-When I tell them that I am certain that God will see me as fully righteous on the Day of Judgement, they are perplexed and astounded.
+When I, as a follower of Jesus, convey to my Muslim friends I am certain I will enter paradise the day I die, they are intrigued.
+When I tell them I am certain God will see me as fully righteous on the Day of Judgement, they are perplexed and astounded.
 How can I say these things with confidence?
 Because Jesus saves.
 He is the only sufficient solution to the problem of mankind: separation from God due to our uncleanness.
 Our assurance is grounded, not in us, but in the perfect life of Jesus on our behalf.
 This is real hope, not just wishful thinking!

 I want to encourage you who are reading this, as one who has placed your faith in Jesus, to meditate on the incredible reality of hope and assurance God has given you.
 I want to encourage you to have compassion on the people of the world who do not have Jesus.
 They live without hope, because only Jesus can provide this.
-I also want to encourage you, as you set out to make disciples today, to see the Gospel in a new way: The only hope and source of assurance – truly Good News!
-Joyfully, urgently present this gift to those who are lost.
+I also want to encourage you, as you set out to make disciples today, to see the Gospel in a new way: the only hope and source of assurance – truly Good News!
+Joyfully, urgently, present this gift to those who are lost.